laneboysrc/rc-headless-transmitter/doc/configurator.md

     also be packaged as *Chrome app*.

 From the table above, we conclude that a *Websocket to nRF bridge* is the implementation that should receive highest priority.
-The

 ### Websocket to nRF/UART bridge